abridger/web-typography/web-typography.md

 ####Hyphens and Dashes
 Hyphens are a punctuation mark, and shouldn&rsquo;t be confused with the two typographic dashes, N and M dashes.

 An en dash or N dash is typically the width of the capital N character in a given typeface.
 En dashes indicates range of values (eg. 2014&ndash;2015) or connection between words (eg. Anglo&ndash;American relations), both unspaced.
-It can also be used parenthetically,, with spaces (eg. She looked &ndash; with deep regret &ndash; at the terrible punctuation).
+It can also be used parenthetically, with spaces (eg. She looked &ndash; with deep regret &ndash; at the terrible punctuation).
 En dashes are much more common in the UK, and em dashes are rarely used.
 * N dash: `&ndash;` or `&#8211;`

 An em dash or M dash is typically the width of the capital M character in a given typeface.
 Em dashes are much more common in the US, where they are used un-spaced to break up parts of a sentence/in place of parentheses (eg. She looked&mdash;with deep regret&mdash;at the terrible punctuation).